Jupyter Notebooks in VS Code

 If you want to use the full set of debugging features supported in VS Code, such as breakpoints and the ability to step in to other cells and modules, you can use the full VS Code debugger.

-- Then select the Debug Cell button in the menu next to the Run button.
-This will run the cell in a debug session, and will pause on your breakpoints in any code that runs, even if it is in a different cell or a
+2. Then select the Debug Cell button in the menu next to the Run button.
+This will run the cell in a debug session, and will pause on your breakpoints in any code that runs, even if it is in a different cell or a .py file.

 Search through notebook

-You can search kbstyle(Ctrl/Cmd + F) through an entire notebook or you can search parts of your notebook by filtering your search options.
-When searching through your notebook, click on the Filter option (funnel icon) to search across:
+You can search through a notebook (or parts of it by filtering the search options) by using the keyboard shortcut Ctrl/Cmd + F. Click the Filter option (funnel icon) to search across:

 Notebook searches are filtered cell inputs only by default.